devaakash26/BroCode/README.md

 # NeetCode Platform

-A full-stack Data Structures and Algorithms group challenge platform built with Next.js.
+This is a feature-rich, full-stack web application designed to help users practice Data Structures and Algorithms in a collaborative and competitive environment.
+It provides a platform where users can form groups, participate in timed coding challenges, track their progress, and even showcase their LeetCode statistics.
+Built with a modern tech stack, this project aims to provide a seamless and engaging experience for developers looking to hone their coding skills.

 ## Features